 Top 5 Content Management Systems (CMS) in the UAE (.ae domain)

 Our analysis of the top CMS platforms in the UAE is based on the domain name extension (.ae) which is the country code top-level domain (ccTLD) allotted for the United Arab Emirates.
 Unsurprisingly, the WordPress CMS comes out on top by a huge margin.
 57.81% of websites with an .ae extension utilize the platform.
-From a web developer’s point of view, WordPress can be a pain if there are a lot of complex customizations to be made, but clients love it because they can update content to the site without trouble.
+From a web developer’s point of view, WordPress website designing can be a pain if there are a lot of complex customization to be made, but clients love it because they can update content to the site without trouble.
 Joomla!, popular with social and e-commerce sites, comes in at a distant second at 3.01%, followed by iAPPS, Microsoft SharePoint and Drupal.

 Global CMS Usage Statistics – The Top 4